Frequently Asked Questions

 The basic information about a proposal (summary and participants) will be shared with the H2020- DT-ICT-05-2019 subtopic 2 projects to check compatibility.
 It is possible to submit a proposal to REACH if you have taken part in Data Pitch previously, as long as the data challenge solved is different.

-The 16th February of 2021 at 12.00 (noon) CEST.
+The 21st of February 2023 at 17.00 pm CET.
 There will not be deadline extensions unless a major problem, caused by REACH and not by the proposers, makes the system unavailable.

 Yes.
 A summary of the proposals and the participants’ information will be shared with the EC and with the DT-ICT-05-2019 subtopic 2, namely i4TRUST project.
 Moreover, once the sub-grantee contract is signed, we will publish an Open Dataset with the list of beneficiaries of our open call including their basic information data and funding received in our project website.
 This dataset will be made available at Zenodo.
 At the same time, we will populate the wiki-sourced database of Crunchbase to facilitate access to the data of our start-ups and the incubator as such in one of the reference portals in the start-up ecosystem.